Close

 Mike Pienkowski

-Mike was involved in organising and leading wader-study expeditions to Iceland, Morocco and Greenland 1970-4, being at the time active in the Wash (and other) Wader Ringing Groups.
+Mike was involved in organising and leading wader-study expeditions to Iceland, Morocco and Greenland 1970-1974, being at the time active in the Wash (and other) Wader Ringing Groups.
 His PhD (supervisor Peter Evans) was on plover ecology and behaviour, and he stayed at Durham University to run projects on shelduck population dynamics and behaviour, and on Movements of Wader Populations in Western Europe.
-A founder member of IWSG, Mike was Editor of Wader Study Group Bulletin 1973-82 (when paste-up involved physical pasting!), Vice-Chairman 1982-7 & Chairman 1987-92 (concentrating particularly in expanding WSG from a British to an International Group), and (reluctantly) President 1992-2009.
+A founder member of IWSG, Mike was Editor of Wader Study Group Bulletin 1973-1982 (when paste-up involved physical pasting!), Vice-Chairman 1982-1987 & Chairman 1987-1992 (concentrating particularly in expanding WSG from a British to an International Group), and (reluctantly) President 1992-2009.
 From 1984, he worked for the UK Government’s conservation agency, initially as Head of Ornithology and later as Director (while still trying to promote wader, as well as other, work).
 In recent years, he has worked in a largely voluntary capacity supporting local conservationists in UK’s Overseas Territories, but sneaks shorebird work into this too.

-Jim Wilson ~ Colour-mark co-ordinator
+Jim Wilson ~ Colour-marking Co-ordinator

 Jim WilsonJim’s interest in waders was awakened by the Merseyside Ringing Group in 1965-1968 when he and his mates began marking waders on the Dee Estuary.
 At the same time he became a member of the Wash Wader Ringing Group and in 1972 a member of the Wader Study Group.
 In the 1970s he was involved in the Iceland and Mauritanian expeditions.
 He took his Masters on the breeding ecology of waders on the Hebrides in 1976.
 Jim worked on and off with waders for the next twenty years.
 In 1996 he moved to Australia and he worked full time on waders and wetlands there for five years.
 He was also chairman of the Australasian Wader Study Group from 1998 to 2001, and in that capacity he first came onto the ExCo.
 By profession Jim is a Civil Engineer and still works in the construction industry, and thus he is one of the last of the amateurs.

-Gerard C. Boere ~ Honorary Member
+Gerard C. Boere ~ Honorary Member and Chair for 10 years

 Gerard Boere